-I’m Adam Burns, and I do DevOps (which means I build automation to do what System Administrators and Operators used to do by hand).
+I’m Adam Burns, and I do DevOps.
+That means I automate what System Administrators and Operators used to do by hand.
 Mostly.
 Sometimes I get side-tracked building terrible robots.

 - Technical how-tos.
 Struggling to troubleshoot lambda function failures?
-So did I, and I figured out a robust way to get logs that are verbose enough to actually help you.
-Having trouble getting your Mac setup to test several projects that depend on several different versions of Python?
+So did I, and I figured out an easy way to get logs that are verbose enough to actually help.
+Trying to set up PowerShell on OS X?
 I got you.

 - Non-technical guides.
+Working with a remote team and struggling to be productive while keeping everyone in the loop?
+Here’s how I do it.
 New to managing DevOps projects and swimming in all the jargon?
 Check out my glossary.

 - Deep dives.
-Sometimes you have to know how the pipes under the megapolis of infrastructure tools are welded together.
+Sometimes you need to know how the pipes under the city of infrastructure are welded together.
 Did you know that AWS Security Groups will guess the state of stateless protocols like ICMP?
 Trying to figure out why your CloudFormation Custom Resources time out for exactly two hours?
+I can help.

 - Best practices.
 Wasting time on scripts that run without errors but are definitely failing?
 Try this pattern.
 Swimming in the fiddly details of too many Pull Requests?
 You might need a checklist.
 Lose data because a former worker who still had access logged in and deleted things?
 You can use a checklist for that, too.